Cranwell Parish Church - Welcome

 PRAYERS

-If you would like us pray for you, but you are perhaps too "shy" to approach one of us, then leave a prayer request on the board by the votive candle that burns all day in the North Aisle.
-We will pray for you during the weekday services.
+If you would like us pray for you, please let us know or leave a prayer request on the board by the votive candle.
+We will pray for you at our services.

 HOW YOU CAN HELP US